Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Introduction

 \section{Introduction}

-Stopword \citep{wilbur,gerlach,sarica} is a concept in natural language processing (NLP) referring to those words that might be filtered out before a text analysis task because they carry very little semantic meanings.
-Examples of stopwords include pronouns (I, he, they, you), articles (a, an, the), prepositions (in, of, with, for), conjunctions (and, or, but), demonstratives (this, that, these), auxiliary verb (is, was, are), simple verbs (get, make, go), etc. A simple trait of stopwords is that if these are redacted from a text, one still has a higher probability to understand the text than blacking out the more ``meaningful" words.
+Stopword \citep{wilbur,gerlach} is a concept in natural language processing (NLP) referring to those words that might be filtered out before a text analysis task because they carry very little semantic meaning.
+An operational definition of stopwords is that these are ubiquitous.
+These may appear in each chapter in a book, in most documents in a corpus, many paragraphs in an article, etc. The ubiquity can be measured by a zero or low level of the inverse document frequency \citep{robertson}, which is a measure of uniqueness, the opposite of ubiquity.
+These objective definitions can extend the concept of stopwords to even technical or mathematical texts \citep{sarica}.

+Function words \citep{fries} or structural words or grammatical words are proposed in linguistics as one class of words that are different from the content words \citep{winter53}.
+The set of function words do not evolve in time (close class).
+They play a role of grammatic ``glue" to other words.
+Only these types of words belong to the function words class: prepositions (in, of, with, for), conjunctions (and, or, but), pronouns (I, he, me, other), determiners including articles and demonstratives and numbers (a/an, the, this, my, some, one, first), qualifiers (very, more, quite), and auxiliary verb (can, will, have, be, do).

-Stopwords are comparable to function words or junk words (as versus content words or lexical words) \citep{selkirk,chung}.
-However, verbs, nouns, adverbs that can be stopwords but not within the definition of function words.
-Stopwords are an antithesis of the index words \citep{mulvany} often found in the last few pages of a book, or keywords often listed on the first page of a scientific paper \citep{shah}.
-Listing stopwords as index words or keywords would make no sense as they most likely provide no useful information.
+Stopwords and function words are an antithesis of the index words \citep{mulvany} often found in the last few pages of a book, or keywords often listed on the first page of a scientific paper \citep{shah}.
+Listing stopwords or function as index words or keywords would make no sense as they most likely do not provide unique information.
+Of course, the distinction between function words and content words, between stopwords and non-stopwords, can always be under debate for individual cases \citep{semi}.
+For convenience, we use SFW to abbreviate ``stopwords and function words" and NSFW for ``non-stopwords and non-function-words" in this article.